-Post-holiday blues refers to those first few glum days you face once you’ve returned home and/or back to work after a break, and while it may not be a serious condition like depression, you can certainly feel flat.
-After spending weeks or even months saving money and getting excited counting down the days – it happened.
-And suddenly, just like that, it’s over.
+Post-holiday blues refers to those first few glum days you face once you’ve returned home and/or back to work after a break, and while it may not be a serious condition like depression, you may certainly feel flat.

-- Don’t force yourself to forget about it – look at all your pictures, videos and diary entries.
+- Don’t force yourself to forget about the good times – look at all your favourite pictures and videos from your break.
 Relive those treasured moments in your head over and over.
-If you spent a month planning, then spend a month glorifying it.
-Give yourself time to process and accept everything that happened and then commit as much of it as you can to memory.
+Give yourself time to process everything that happened and then commit as much of it as you can to memory.

 - Use your memories to inspire and encourage you to keep looking ahead – be thankful for all the past wonderful adventures you've enjoyed in your life.
-It may sound cheesy but every time you feel down, think about or write down how fortunate you are to have seen and done what you have when there are others around you who might not have the same opportunities.
+It may sound cheesy but every time you feel down, consider, or even write down how fortunate you are to have seen and done what you have.

 Was this article useful?